vertueux/smov/README.md

 This repository is where the base code for a 4 legged robot dog is publicly stored.
 To access other repositories related to the project, take a look at the [links & references](#links-and-references).
 SMOV is a quadruped dog robot which would have never existed without seeing ["Spot" by Boston Dynamics](https://www.bostondynamics.com/products/spot#:~:text=Spot%20is%20an%20agile%20mobile,Automate).
 Its main objective is to have similar capabilities to this one, but costing much less, being more modular & extensible, and having a source code accessible to all.

 The SMOV project can be seen as a starting point for entering the Spot Micro environment using [ROS2](https://www.ros.org/).
-This is a sort of layer that allows developers to build on top of it, as most packages only deal with controlling the board, LCD and servos, leaving an API to allow the user to do what they want with their robot (motion, etc...).
+This is a sort of layer that allows developers to build on top of it, as most packages only deal with controlling the board, LCD and servos, leaving a small SDK to allow the user to do what they want with their robot (motion, etc...).

 Join the [Discord server](https://discord.com/invite/4m2SgCmWMr) to stay tuned.